Trump-endorsed Senate candidate Bernie Moreno wins Ohio's GOP Primary

 Moreno faces an incumbent Democrat who's served in the U.S. Senate since 2007, but Brown is also seen as one of the most vulnerable candidates seeking re-election in the U.S. Senate this year.
 He's the only Ohio Democrat who's been elected multiple times statewide even as Ohio has trended more Republican.

-He won re-election in 2018 by almost seven percentage points, as Republicans swept other statewide offices.
+He won re-election in 2018 by almost 7 percentage points, as Republicans swept other statewide offices.
 But Brown has acknowledged that this will be his toughest campaign yet.

 While the race turned into a bitter battle over who is the strongest Trump-aligned candidate, it was also fueled by money.